 ARTICLE 4: COMPLAINTS PROCESS

-In the case of substantive concerns regarding an Executive, these may be brought forward in by through the following process:
+In the case of substantive concerns regarding an AUS Executive, these may be brought forward in confidence by AUS Members through the following process:

-Concerns shall be submitted in writing, in either English or French, to the
+Concerns shall be submitted in writing, in either English or French, to the Secretary General

-Following receipt of these concerns, the shall notify the President and the implicated AUS Executive of their content within () working days, while ensuring the anonymity of the source.
+Following receipt of these concerns, the Secretary General shall notify the President and the implicated AUS Executive of their content within three (3) working days, while ensuring the anonymity of the source.

+Informal resolution shall be reached where possible.

 The implicated AUS Executive shall address the concerns at the next Legislative Council session occurring at least three (3) working days following their notification.

-5

-6
+ARTICLE 5: SECRETARY GENERAL

+A position for Secretary General shall exist under the AUS President portfolio.

+The Secretary General shall be responsible for overseeing AUS Human Resources and ensuring AUS Executive accountability in collaboration with the AUS Accountability Committee.

+The Secretary General appointment shall be approved by a two-thirds vote of AUS Legislative Council.

+Removal of the Secretary General prior to the end of their term shall be subject to a two-thirds vote of AUS Legislative Council.

+ARTICLE 6: AUS ACCOUNTABILITY COMMITTEE

+An Accountability Committee shall exist under the AUS President portfolio

+The Accountability Committee shall consist of:

+The Secretary General (Chair, non-voting);

+One (1) Arts Representative to Senate;

+One (1) Arts Representative to SSMU;

+Three (3) AUS Councillors representing committees or departmental associations;

+The Accountability Committee shall be responsible for:

+Reviewing timesheets submitted by AUS Executives enrolled in the AUS Executive Work Study program;

+Reconciling timesheets with AUS payroll reports;

+Noting discrepancies or other concerns with the standard of AUS Executive reporting;

+Maintaining AUS Executive confidentiality wherever possible.

 Summoning AUS Executives to clarify any issues with timesheets

+The committee will report to the Legislative Council at least once per term.

+Decisions of the Accountability Committee may be overruled by a two-thirds majority vote of the Legislative Council.

 In the case of concerns, the Legislative Council has the authority to request that the Accountability Committee revisit its report and provide clarifications as needed.